castmart/Folio/README.md

 ## Phase 1.
 Use RestControllers and JdbcTemplate

+For the first phase, we concentrate on creating the skeleton of project and work in the most important thing, the business rules and the use cases A.K.A the policy of the system.
+As mentioned before, this code belongs to the core sub-project.

+For the "details" of the system, it was selected to use Spring annotated rest controllers and Jdbc templates.
+This code goes in the details sub-project.

+Finally, to put all elements together, it is used the configuration sub-project.
+Here it is where all the beans are created and connected.

 ### Test Strategy
 - We make unit tests for core and details subprojects.
   - This will use kotest and mokk to keep it simple but more adapted to the language.